 This course mixes direct instruction, collaborative learning, and individual exploration.
 It is not a passive class experience.
 Students will be expected to engage in whole-class discussion, small-group work, and 1-1 conversations with peers and instructors.
-Use this course as an opportunity to grow in both your oral and written communication skills.
+Use this course as an opportunity to develop professional communication skills.